cannon-spencer/flight-tracker/README.md

 ## Introduction

-ADS turns a hobby‑class micro‑controller into a self‑contained **mini‑radar**.
+This project turns a micro‑controller into a self‑contained **mini‑radar**.
 A Python script running on a BeagleBone Black (or any Linux host) periodically queries the OpenSky REST API, packs each aircraft’s state vector into a fixed‑width binary frame and streams it out over **UART4 @ 115 200 baud**.
 On the LaunchPad, an ISR decodes the stream into a FIFO; real‑time threads perform coordinate reprojection and render range rings, track vectors and call‑signs.
 User interaction is handled with a 2‑axis analogue joystick and four buttons wired through a PCA9555 I/O expander.